meet244/Atten/README.md

 # Atten App
-The Atten App is a mobile application that enables students to mark their attendance quickly and easily within a few seconds. 📱✅ The app uses Bluetooth and internet connectivity to automatically mark their attendance accordingly.
-This helps to save time and effort for both students and teachers. ⏰👩‍🏫 Students can also view their attendance score in the app. 📊
+The Atten App is a mobile application that enables students to mark their attendance quickly and easily within a few seconds. 📱✅<br/> The app uses Bluetooth and internet connectivity to automatically mark their attendance accordingly.
+This helps to save time and effort for both students and teachers. ⏰👩‍🏫 <br/>Students can also view their attendance score in the app. 📊

 ## Download
 Atten is available on the [Google Play Store](https://play.google.com/store/apps/details?id=com.meet.atten) 🎉📥

 ## Features
-✨ Quick and easy attendance marking using Bluetooth and internet connectivity.
+✨ Quick and easy attendance marking using Bluetooth and internet connectivity.<br/>
-📲 User-friendly interface for easy navigation.
+📲 User-friendly interface for easy navigation.<br/>
-🔒 Reliable attendance tracking system for accuracy and efficiency.
+🔒 Reliable attendance tracking system for accuracy and efficiency.<br/>
-📊 Option for students to view attendance percentage.
+📊 Option for students to view attendance percentage.<br/>

 ### Installation
-📥 Clone the repository to your local machine.
+📥 Clone the repository to your local machine.<br/>
-🔧 Open the project in Android Studio.
+🔧 Open the project in Android Studio.<br/>
-🚀 Build and run the app on your Android device.
+🚀 Build and run the app on your Android device.<br/>

 ### Usage
-📱 Open the Attendance App on your mobile device.
+📱 Open the Attendance App on your mobile device.<br/>
-📶 Turn on Bluetooth and Wi-Fi/mobile data.
+📶 Turn on Bluetooth and Wi-Fi/mobile data.<br/>
-✅ The app will automatically mark your attendance within seconds.
+✅ The app will automatically mark your attendance within seconds.<br/>

 <!-- ### Screenshots
 <img src="screenshots/1.png" width="250" height="500" alt="Screenshot 1"> <img src="screenshots/2.png" width="250" height="500" alt="Screenshot 2">